Media Invitation To Group B U20 Barthés Cup Press Conference

-You are cordially invited to the SeedCo Zimbabwe Under-20 National Rugby Team kit handover ceremony..
-Seedco Zimbabwe is one of the main team sponsors of the Junior Sables and ...
+You are cordially invited to the SeedCo Zimbabwe Under-20 National Rugby Team kit handover ceremony.
+Seedco Zimbabwe is one of the main team sponsors of the Junior Sables and th...

-You are cordially invited to the SeedCo Zimbabwe Under-20 National Rugby Team kit handover ceremony..
-Seedco Zimbabwe is one of the main team sponsors of the Junior Sables and ...
+You are cordially invited to the SeedCo Zimbabwe Under-20 National Rugby Team kit handover ceremony.
+Seedco Zimbabwe is one of the main team sponsors of the Junior Sables and th...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...